Ajaypalvai07/YouTubeSummarizer-WebExtension-NLP/README.md

 Developed a YouTubeSummarizer using Hugging Face transformer for efficient text summarization.
 Simplifies user experience with a Chrome extension, enabling one-click video transcript summarization.

-PLEASE MAKE SURE THE BELOW REQUIREMENTS:
-**Requirements**
+******Requirements******

-The following python modules must be installed to run the API
-""""  #USE PIP COMMAND TO INSTALL """ flask youtube-transcript-api transformers
+Ensure the following Python modules are installed to run the API.
+Use the pip command for installation: pip install flask pip install youtube-transcript-api pip install transformers

+ * Make sure to execute these commands in your Python environment to install the necessary dependencies for the project.

 Project Title: